-Each month we provide 2 free Areola Repigmentation services for breast cancer survivors.
+Each month we provide one free Areola Repigmentation services for breast cancer survivors.

 While there are many options in breast reconstruction (including using breast implants or using a woman’s own tissue to reconstruct a breast), all methods end with the reconstruction of the nipple and the areola (pigmented skin around the nipple).
 Areola pigmentation, sometimes called “nipple tattooing,” is the final step to the breast reconstruction process.